transient-haskell/transient-universe/README.md

 See the [Wiki](https://github.com/agocorona/transient/wiki)

-transient-universe is the distributed computing extension of [transient](https://github.com/agocorona/transient).
-It support moving computations between Haskell closures in different computers in the network.
+transient-universe is the distributed computing extension of [transient](https://github.com/agocorona/transient) and uses transient primitives heavily for parsing, threading, event handling, exception handling, messaging etc.  It support moving computations between Haskell closures in different computers in the network.
 Even among different architectures:  Linux nodes can work with windows and browser nodes running haskell compiled with [ghcjs](https://github.com/ghcjs/ghcjs).

 The primitives that perform the moving of computations are called `wormhole` and `teleport`, the names express the semantics.
 Hence the name of the package.